katmore/webhook/docs/phpdoc.md

-    $url : string
+    $url :

 __

 #### Type

-string -- Points to the commit API resource.
+-- Points to the commit API resource.

 # __